Overflow, Labyrinth & Broad-Crested Weirs on the Sunshine Coast

 Precast Install

 In weir construction, precast elements are pivotal, offering both efficiency and quality control.
-Fabricated off-site in a controlled environment, these components, such as walls, floors or girders, bring uniformity and precise adherence to design specifications.
+Fabricated off-site in a controlled environment, these components, such as walls or floors bring uniformity and precise adherence to design specifications.

 Transportation to the construction site for installation reduces the time on site significantly, accelerating project timelines.
 The inherent durability of precast elements enhances the structure's resistance to varying flow rates, changing weather conditions, thus ensuring longevity of the weir.